Brady Toops: Early life

-He studied Marketing at the University of Arkansas and graduated in 2004.
+He studied Marketing at the University of Arkansas and graduated in 2007.

 Career

 Baseball

 Toops was recruited by Harvard, Minnesota, and Arkansas.
 He chose to play for the University of Arkansas.
 He played four years as a catcher with the Razorbacks, and had been named a captain of the team in 2003, until he was selected in the Major League Baseball draft of 2004 in the 10th round by the St. Louis Cardinals.
 His stint in the minor leagues would only last three years, when he stopped playing after the 2006 season.

 Music

-Toops' music career began in 2007.
-His first release was with the single, Can't Stop Lovin, which was released independently, in 2010.
-His next single, "A Little Love", came out in 2011, while the single, "Lord Have Mercy", was released the following year.
-The first extended play, A Little Love, was released by Underspoken Records, in 2012.
-His first studio album, Brady Toops, was released by Underspoken Records, on August 27, 2013.
+Toops' music career began in 2008.
+His first studio album, Brady Toops, was released on August 27, 2013.
+His sophomore album, Tried & True, was released on March 11, 2017.